 L’influence des fondations américaines sur le développement des universités africaines (PDF)

-French Heritage Language Education in the United States
+Research Project 2: French Heritage and Bilingual Education in the United States

 Jaumont, F., Ross, J., and Le Dévédec, B. (2017).
 “Institutionalization of French Heritage language Education in U.S. School Systems in Kagan”, Olga E. , Maria M. Carreira and Claire Hitchins Chik.
 The Routledge Handbook of Heritage Language Education.
 Abingdon: Routledge.